built-on-openfin/workspace-starter/how-to/migrate-from-a-previous-version/README.md

 > **_:information_source: OpenFin Workspace:_** [OpenFin Workspace](https://www.openfin.co/workspace/) is a commercial product and this repo is for evaluation purposes.
 Use of the OpenFin Container and OpenFin Workspace components is only granted pursuant to a license from OpenFin.
 Please [**contact us**](https://www.openfin.co/workspace/poc/) if you would like to request a developer evaluation key or to discuss a production license.
 > OpenFin Workspace is currently **only supported on Windows**.

+## Migrate from a previous version - From v15.0 to v16

+- To be defined when 16 hits beta.

+## Migrate from a previous version - From v14.0 to v15

+v15 introduces a number of new features:

+- Download Manager (Beta)
+- Browser Windows and Platform Windows Can Coexist in a Workspace Platform
+- New Registration Method for Notification Center -> You must now call register in order for the notification center to startup if it isn't already running.

 ## Migrate from a previous version - From v13.1 to v14

+This release supports updatable filters in Home.

 ## Migrate from a previous version - From v13 to v13.1

-This release contains new features such as MicroFlows (please see release notes), printing and the ability add customData when saving/reading a page object.
+This release contains new features such as LowCode (please see release notes), printing and the ability add customData when saving/reading a page object.

 There are no breaking changes.